-A couple of years ago, I had the opportunity to attend the Abilities Expo in the Chicagoland area (Shaumberg, Illinois).
-The Expo brings together a wide variety of organizations and vendors with one common goal.
+Several years ago, I had the opportunity to attend the Abilities Expo in the Chicagoland area (Shaumberg, Illinois).
+This event brings together a wide variety of organizations and vendors with one common goal.
 Each serves individuals with some form of physical challenge or developmental disability who need accommodation to reach our full potential and enjoyment in life.
-Admission to the Abilities Expo was free.
+Parents, caretakers, and teachers of those with special needs will also find much to interest them at the Abilities Expo.
+Admission to the Abilities Expo is free.

-Many of the booths represented vendors.
-Some of the types of products and services represented included: daily living aids; assistive technology; accommodations for the accessibility in the home; home medical equipment; educational; publications; durable medical equipment; personal care; rehabilitative care services; wheelchairs, scooters, and related accessories; walkers and accessories; sports equipment; legal services; and accessible travel.
-Many nonprofit organizations were represented as well, including organizations that provide services and medical equipment, advocacy, and adaptive sports activities to those with disability.
+Many of the booths represent vendors.
+Some of the types of products and services represented include: daily living aids; assistive technology; accommodations for the accessibility in the home; home medical equipment; education related; publications; durable medical equipment; personal care; rehabilitative care services; wheelchairs, scooters, and related accessories; walkers and accessories; sports equipment; legal services; assistance animals, and accessible travel.
+Many nonprofit organizations are represented as well, including organizations that provide services and medical equipment, advocacy, and adaptive sports activities to those with disability.

-There were also a variety of free workshops available to attendees.
+The Expo also offers a variety of free workshops available to attendees.
 For example, I attended a workshop called “Travel Made Easy: Tips for People with Disabilities.”
 This informative workshop was presented by Jani Nayar of the Society for Accessible Travel (SATH).
-Available workshops included workshops on selecting the proper vehicle, preparing for emergencies, making accommodations to one’s home, recreation and exercise, treatment, and financial planning.
+Available workshops include workshops on selecting the proper vehicle, preparing for emergencies, making accommodations to one’s home, recreation and exercise, treatment, and financial planning.

-During the Abilities Expo, there were also many events, activities, and demonstrations.
-Some of these included: demonstrations about assistive dogs; various sports such as billiards, wheelchair sports, and table tennis; exercise, dance and fitness activities; and entertainment such as music, crafts, comedy, and book signings.
-These interesting and informative demonstrations were designed to be family friendly and interest children as well as adults.
+During the Abilities Expo, there are also many events, activities, and demonstrations.
+Some of include: demonstrations about assistive dogs and other assistance animals; various sports such as billiards, wheelchair sports, and table tennis; exercise, dance and fitness activities; and entertainment such as music, crafts, comedy, and book signings.
+These interesting and informative demonstrations are designed to be family friendly and interest children as well as adults.